XDC-Community/docs/learn/how-to-articles/how-to-migrate-from-solana-to-the-xdc-network-using-solang.md

 set PATH=%cd%/bin;%PATH%
 ```

-If you run this command and all it's ok, you sucessfully installed solana:
+If you run this command and all is well, you have sucessfully installed solana:

 ```bash
 solana --version